Gr-Jeannerat-unige/macrolide-antibiotics/docs/AntifungalActivity.md

 <img src="images/assembling.png" alt="drawing" width="300"/>

 A model based on the later hypothesis is shown below.
+The ergosterol molecules are highlighted in dashed frames.

 ![7777](images/Fig_7_decamer.png)

+This 3D model only shows the top corona (no ergosterol).

 <script type="text/javascript" src="src/JSmol.min.js"></script>
 <script type="text/javascript">